TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

   nokaslr

 .. note::
-    Should KASLR be made capabile of reading/using only the protected page regions set up by the memory protection mechanisms used by the hardware DRTM capability, then it would become possible to use KASLR with Secure Launch.
+    Should KASLR be made capable of reading/using only the protected page regions set up by the memory protection mechanisms used by the hardware DRTM capability, then it would become possible to use KASLR with Secure Launch.